-Thus far, based on the results of the annual analysis and evaluation of effectiveness, issues are carefully reviewed, and the management plan is discussed in detail.
-Additionally, the Board of Directors ensures that there are sufficient reporting opportunities and details from the Corporate Executive Officers and that thorough information is provided to Outside Directors, implementing initiatives that ensure that roles are suitably fulfilled.
+Thus far, based on the results of the analysis of the annual evaluation of effectiveness, issues are carefully reviewed, and the management plan is discussed in detail.
+Additionally, the Board of Directors ensures that there are sufficient reporting opportunities and details from the Corporate Executive Officers and that provision of thorough information and other measures are carried out with respect to Outside Directors, implementing initiatives that ensure that roles are suitably fulfilled.

-In fiscal 2020, based on the "Mitsubishi Estate Group Long-Term Management Plan 2030" formulated and released in January 2020, from the position of appropriately monitoring management to increase shareholder value and social value from a long-term standpoint, in addition to the existing evaluation items, we added items related to future initiatives to be improved.
+From FY2020, based on the Long-Term Management Plan 2030 formulated and released in January 2020, from the position of appropriately monitoring management to increase shareholder value and social value from a long-term standpoint, in addition to the existing evaluation items, we added items related to future initiatives to be improved.

-Furthermore, we received advice from third-party evaluation organizations at each phase, including creating a questionnaire, analyzing the responses and results, and sharing issues, in fiscal 2020.
+Furthermore, we received advice from third-party evaluation organizations at each phase, including creating a questionnaire, analyzing the responses and results, and sharing issues.
 Following is a summary of the process and results of the evaluation of the effectiveness of the Board of Directors that we implemented.

-- i) Process of evaluation - (1) Method of evaluation
+i) Process of evaluation

+(1) Method of evaluation